glycerine/jcp/README.md

 jcp: Jason's rsync-like copy
 ============================

-`jcp` is an rsync clone in pure Go.
+`jcp` is an rsync-like library and command line tool written Go.

 It is up to 3x faster than regular C rsync.